wp-plugins/contact-form-7-style/readme.txt

 * Style filtering by categories for easier use
 * Possibility to save your settings and import / export the generated "custom style"
 * Donate option for support the plugin's continued development and better user support

+== Upgrade Notice ==
+= Contact Form 7 Style Version 2.0 =
+* New UI Admin settings options
+* Use custom post type for individual style set up
+* Multiple cf7 forms can have their own style
+* Style can be activated only for certain cf7 forms
+* All google fonts available for use
+* Styling improvement for theme twentyfifteen, twentyfourteen
+* New settings available
+* Possibility to change certain settings for the "custom style" styles
+* Style filtering by categories for easier use
+* Possibility to save your settings and import / export the generated "custom style"
+* Donate option for support the plugin's continued development and better user support